 Next, let the subsequent refresh times be

-\cite{Martens2004} uses this scheme for the realized covariance. \cite{Barndorff-Nielsen2011a} shows that this synchronisation leads to consistent estimates of quadratic covariation by the realized kernel estimator while \cite{Christensen2010} present similar results for the modulated realized covariance estimator.
-After the synchronisation, we can write the $m$-dimensional observed price process as $X_i = (X_i^1, X_i^2, \ldots, X_i^m)'$ and the market microstructure noise as $E_i = (E_i^1, E_i^2, \ldots, E_i^m)'$ with synchronised times $T_i$, $i = 0,\ldots,n$.
-Furthermore, we define the observed returns as $Y_i = X_i - X_{i-1}$, $i = 1,\ldots,n$.
-Finally, let $Y = (Y_1, \ldots, Y_n) = (Y_i^k)_{k=1,i=1}^{m,n}$ denote the matrix of the observed returns with rows indicating the asset and columns corresponding to the time.
-Of course, not all prices are observed exactly at the same moment corresponding to a refresh time.
-Often, a new price of only a single asset is observed.
-For the other assets, the last observed price is utilized.
-This is similar to the previous-tick approach but the price interpolation is performed only at refresh times instead of all observation times.
+\cite{Martens2004} uses this scheme for the realized covariance. \cite{Barndorff-Nielsen2011a} shows that this synchronization leads to consistent estimates of the quadratic covariation by the realized kernel estimator. \cite{Christensen2010} present similar results for the modulated realized covariance estimator.

+After the synchronization, we can write the $m$-dimensional observed price process as $X_i = (X_i^1, X_i^2, \ldots, X_i^m)'$ and the market microstructure noise as $E_i = (E_i^1, E_i^2, \ldots, E_i^m)'$ with synchronized times $T_i$, $i = 0,\ldots,n$.
+We define the observed returns as $Y_i = X_i - X_{i-1}$, $i = 1,\ldots,n$.
+Finally, let $Y = (Y_1, \ldots, Y_n) = (Y_i^k)_{k=1,i=1}^{m,n}$ denote the matrix of the observed returns with rows corresponding to the assets and columns corresponding to the time.
+Of course, not all prices are observed exactly at a moment that corresponds to a refresh time.
+Often, only a single asset has a new price observed.
+For the other assets, the last observed price is used.
+This is similar to the previous-tick approach, but the price interpolation is performed only at refresh times instead of all observation times.